carlvitzthum/interview_material/README.md

 Additionally, `example.csv` is what a csv written by this program might look like.

-In this scenario, some code has already been committed for the `ArithmeticDatabase` class -- specifically, the initialization and writing methods.
+Code has already been committed for the desired commands.
 We also have a basic command and command-line interface.
-Now your colleague is submitting a pull request (PR) to add some more functionality to this code.
+Now your colleague is submitting a pull request (PR) to actually create the `ArithmeticDatabase` class.
 Coding style is subjective, but assume that the pre-existing code (i.e. before the pull request) is styled satisfactorily.
 We are following [this guide](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) for docstrings.
 As written, this code should be run using **Python 3**.

 Your job is to review the code and do the following: